Profiles and Access Levels - Advanced Permissioning

 },

-"tables_disabled": [], //no specific table disabled
+"tables_disabled": [], // no specific table disabled

-"pages_enabled": {}, //no specific page disabled
+"pages_enabled": {}, // no specific page enabled

-"pages_disabled": [], //no specific page disabled
+"pages_disabled": [], // no specific page disabled

 "dashboards_enabled": {

-"*": "*" //can see every dashboard
+"*": "*" // can see every dashboard

 },